-Prior to the ride all the ride planning had been done using Komoot.
+Prior to the ride all the ride planning was done using Komoot.
 Each day’s ride is stored as a separate route.
 The Komoot application is recommended for planning.
 It allows one to click on the start and finish points of the ride, specify the kind of ride that it will be (e.g. bike touring, hiking, …) and then drag parts of the route to match the background Open Cycle Map which shows NCN68.

 Anyone thinking of repeating the route is welcome to download my Komoot or Strava routes (where I actually rode is detailed on each day of the ride) and then you can plan a new ride based on my ride modifying it to visit particular places and to correct any mistakes I made when riding.
 Note that to see the Komoot or Strava routes you need to be registered with each of the websites (free).

 The Komoot app offers a single mapping region (e.g. Derbyshire) as a free download and other mapping areas can be purchased for £30 (for the whole world forever) so these maps can be used when there is no Internet coverage.
 Komoot is available as a phone app and as a website.
-I tend to do the planning on my computer at home using the website but did make some minor changes using the app whilst actually on the ride.
+I tend to do the planning on my computer at home using the website but did make some minor changes using the app whilst on the ride.

 Although I own the Sustrans paper maps for the route, I made very little use of them in the planning.
-The quality of the online mapping through OpenStreetmap and other sites is now so good that the days of paper maps are probably well past.
+The quality of the online mapping through OpenStreetMap and other sites is now so good that the days of paper maps are probably well past.
 I still like looking at old maps but now use them very little.

 As a side comment, I would also not suggest you plan to follow the route using the Sustrans blue route stickers and signs.
 Whilst these were well organised on some parts of the route, other parts had few or no signs and a single mistake causing you to leave the route means that you would struggle to regain it.
-Treat the signs as an occasional complement to the gpx route (and maybe as a backup in case of an electronic disaster).
+Treat the signs as an occasional complement to the gpx route and maybe as a backup in case of an electronic disaster.